 Just as with her interventions in the house, Louisa’s interventions in the landscape were entirely romantic in nature.
 She embarked on the creation of a romantic Brownian style landscape, a sculpted natural landscape which appealed to all of the senses.
 She wanted a place that was pleasant to walk in, a place to escape the hustle and bustle of the main house, and a place where people could delight in nature.

 Gone were the formal beds and straight avenues and in were attractive clumps of trees, sweeping curved walks along water features which intermittently revealed surprise points of interest such as a temple, a view of a ruin or a quaint little gothic lodge.
 Everywhere was carefully thought planting, the Batty Langley Lodge being surrounded by fragrant flowers.
 This planting was made possible by the ha has which surround the house and the river walks, ensuring that errant cattle didn’t eat the carefully maintained planting.

 The heavier landscaping involved diverting the Crodaun stream under the present farmyard and the building of a dam in order to create a series of cascades down to the River Liffey.
 Sound was important here, the sound of running water a recurrent theme in Louisa’s landscape designs.

 She created two walks along the Liffey.
-The upper Liffey walk giving views of the house, and the Lower, once a public roadway giving views of the Liffey, Donacumper and St. Wolstan’s Abbey.
+The upper Liffey walk giving views of the house, and the Lower, giving views of the Liffey, Donacumper and St. Wolstan’s Abbey.

 These walks were ornamented by buildings and points of interest such as the temple, named Mrs Siddons Temple in honour of Louisa’s favourite actress, the bathing house which was functional as well as aesthetic, the ice house, and the Gothic facaded Batty Langley Lodge.